See also: Things to know about Liposuction, Tatler, May 2004

 A Cosmetic Plastic Surgeon is usually a Diplomate of the American Board of Plastic Surgery (DABPS) and a Member of the American Society of Plastic and Reconstructive Surgeons (ASPRS) as well as the American Society for Aesthetic Plastic Surgery (ASAPS).
 Surgeons who perform liposuction are usually active members of the Lipoplasty Society of North America (LSNA).

-Prof. Kirwan has completed accredited training by ASAPS, ASPRS and LSNA in Suction Assisted Lipoplasty (SAL) and Ultrasonic Assisted Lipoplasty (UAL).
-Prof. Kirwan has received additional training in “Three Dimensional Superficial Lipo-Sculpture” (3D-SLS) with Dr. Marco Gasparotti in Rome, Italy and in Suction Assisted Lipoplasty with Dr. Yves-Gerard Illouz in Paris, France.
+Dr. Kirwan has completed accredited training by ASAPS, ASPRS and LSNA in Suction Assisted Lipoplasty (SAL) and Ultrasonic Assisted Lipoplasty (UAL).
+Dr. Kirwan has received additional training in “Three Dimensional Superficial Lipo-Sculpture” (3D-SLS) with Dr. Marco Gasparotti in Rome, Italy and in Suction Assisted Lipoplasty with Dr. Yves-Gerard Illouz in Paris, France.

-Read Prof. Kirwan’s paper “Three-Dimensional Liposculpture of the Iliac Crest and Lateral Thigh”
+Read Dr. Kirwan’s paper “Three-Dimensional Liposculpture of the Iliac Crest and Lateral Thigh”

 What is 3D-SLS?